 The automatic stay is a temporary solution while the resolution is worked out.
 The skill of your attorney can make all the difference, as negotiations with the lender must take place.
 There could be opportunities to allow your overdue payments to be forgiven or at least added to the end of the loan so that you can still keep your possessions.

-In many cases, after filing for bankruptcy there is enough money available to keep payments current, as unsecured consumer debt is discharged, leaving more for you to manage your day-to-day expenses.
-I assist my clients to make arrangements that are to their benefit, including issues involving car payments and managing a repossession action.
+In many cases, after filing for bankruptcy, there is enough money available to keep payments current, as unsecured consumer debt is discharged, leaving more for you to manage your day-to-day expenses.
+I assist my clients in making arrangements that are to their benefit, including issues involving car payments and managing a repossession action.

-In order to continue to go to work, take your children to school, go shopping and other daily activities, most often than not you need a vehicle.
-When financial problems arise, such as reduced hours of work, a medical emergency, a divorce or loss of employment, it is very possible that a repossession of your vehicle could take place.
+In order to continue to go to work, take your children to school, go shopping, and do other daily activities, most often than not, you need a vehicle.
+When financial problems arise, such as reduced hours of work, a medical emergency, a divorce, or loss of employment, it is possible that a repossession of your vehicle could take place.

 Free Consultation and Payment Plans Accepted

 Whatever your situation is, it is important to get the information that you need.
 A majority of our clients tell us that the only regret that they have is not contacting us sooner.
 Feel free to ask us any questions.
 Your information is 100% confidential.
 If you decide to let us help you, we have a payment plan that we can build around any financial situation that you are in.